20 km northwest of Dráma.

 The river Aggitis has its spring at the small village Aggitis, northwest of Dráma, at the foot of a marble mountain, belonging to the Rodopen mountain range.
-The marble is quarried all around.
-The river runs south through a wide valley and enters a gorge near Alistrati.
-Then it runs again through a wide valley where it meets the river Strimonas, which flows into the Mediterranean sea soon after at Amfipoli.
+The marble is quarried in numerous small quarries in the area.
+The river runs south from its springs, through a wide valley and enters a gorge near Alistrati.
+Then it runs again through a wide valley where it meets the river Strimonas, which flows into the Mediterranean Sea at Amfipoli.

-Then in 1952 the new Hellenic Speleologic Society made the first exploration, but a siphon stopped any research after only 70m.
+Then in 1952 the new Hellenic Speleological Society made the first exploration, but a siphon stopped any research after only 70 m.